lekhrajdinkar/solution-engineer/01_aws/04_network/04_CloudFront.md

   - integrated with AWS-shield (firewall)
     - protect from `DDoS` :point_left:
 - can also configure CloudFront to use HTTPS to get objects from your origin.

+- bypass the regional edge cache, and go directly to the origin :dart:
+  - Proxy methods **PUT/POST/PATCH/OPTIONS/DELETE** go
+  - **Dynamic content**, as determined at request time
 ---
 ## A. Distribution
 ![img_1.png](../99_img/CF/img_1.png)